luckycatx/group/README.md

 Refer to the example package in this repo

 ## Verify
-Dependencies can be verified by using `Options.Veirfy` and `runner.Verify` (dependencies existance and cycle check)
+Dependencies can be verified by using `Options.Veirfy` and `runner.Verify` (dependency existence, duplication and cycle check)

 `Options.Verify` will return an error if the dependency is broken